Financial Services Guide

 References in this document to ‘we’, ‘our’ and ‘us’ refer to Accru Wealth Management Pty Ltd (ABN 43 083 409 714; Australian Financial Services License (AFSL) Number 238520).

 You must read each of the following sections in conjunction with Part 2, which provides more detail to allow you to make an informed decision about whether to use the financial services we offer.

 Together, these documents form the complete FSG which we are required to provide.

-Before you get our Advice
+Before you get our advice

 Who is Accru Wealth Management?

-Accru Wealth Management Pty Ltd (trading as Accru Wealth Management) is a privately owned company and the holder of an Australian Financial Services License (AFSL) issued by the Australian Securities and Investment Commission (ASIC).
+Accru Wealth Management Pty Ltd (trading as Accru Wealth Management) is a privately-owned company and the holder of an Australian Financial Services License (AFSL) issued by the Australian Securities and Investment Commission (ASIC).

-Accru Wealth Management is the wealth management division of Accru Melbourne Pty Ltd, Chartered Accountants and Business Advisors located at 50 Camberwell Road, Hawthorn East, Victoria.
+Accru Wealth Management is the wealth management division of Accru Melbourne Pty Ltd, Chartered Accountants and Business Advisers located at 50 Camberwell Road, Hawthorn East, Victoria.
 Our full contact details are provided on the front page of this FSG.

 Who provides the financial services described in this FSG?